MicrosoftDocs/power-automate-docs/articles/sharepoint-overview.md

 ---
-title: Add a condition to a flow | Microsoft Docs
+title: Overview of using flows with Microsoft SharePoint| Microsoft Docs
-description: Describes ways.
+description: Provides an overview of the many ways you can use flows with SharePoint lists and files.
 services: ''
 suite: flow
 documentationcenter: na